webbgroup/certified-aws-developer-associate-notes/4-aws-security/advanced-iam.md

 - How do we assign each user a `/home/<user>` folder in S3 bucket?
 - Option 1:
-    - Create policies for each user, everytime we create an user we create a policy (DOES NOT SCALE!)
+    - Create policies for each user, every time we create an user we create a policy (DOES NOT SCALE!)
 - Option 2:
     - Create one dynamic policy with IAM
     - Leverage the special policy variable **${aws:username}**